Glossary - Ingredients

 What are bell peppers?

 Bell peppers (パプリカ in Japanese) are larger and thicker than green peppers, with a sweet flavor and no bitterness or grassy taste.
 Their vibrant colors—red, yellow, and orange—add visual appeal to dishes, making them look more appetizing.
-Bell peppers are used in stir-fries, fried dishes, soups, salads, and marinades.
+Bell peppers are used in stir-fries, deep-fried dishes, soups, salads, and marinades.
 Heating them enhances their sweetness even more.

 Nutrition facts